addyosmani/backbone-fundamentals/chapters/06-bbb.md

 ## Related Tools & Projects

 As we've seen, scaffolding tools can assist in expediting how quickly you can begin a new application by creating the basic files required for a project automatically.
-If you appreciate such tools, I'm happy to also recommend checking out [Yeoman](http://yeoman.io) (one of my upcoming projects) and [Brunch](https://github.com/brunch/brunch).
+If you appreciate such tools, I'm happy to also recommend checking out [Yeoman](http://yeoman.io).

 Brunch works very well with Backbone, Underscore, jQuery and CoffeeScript and is even used by companies such as Red Bull and Jim Beam.
 You may have to update any third party dependencies (e.g., latest jQuery or Zepto) when using it, but other than that it should be fairly stable to use right out of the box.